 Your Town: Transformations by Young People and Engineers

-This project is designed to get young people involved in thinking about innovative ideas to improve their town, with support from professional engineers.
 We want to be able to encourage students to think about careers in engineering through developing design solutions that improve their local area.
-The project involved young people from 14 schools and colleges across East Sussex and a youth group, working in place-based groups and funded through the Royal Academy of Engineering’s Ingenious Fund.
+This project was designed to get young people involved in thinking about innovative ideas to improve their towns, at the same time offering a forum for engineers to engage with their community.
+Funded through the Royal Academy of Engineering’s Ingenious Fund, it involved young people from 14 schools and colleges across East Sussex and a youth group, working with local engineers, in place-based groups.

-Over the course of a few months students developed ideas with input from professionals and pitched these designs to an invited audience of local decision makers, with the potential to enlist partners to help take ideas forward.
+Students developed their ideas with input from engineering professionals and pitched these designs to an invited audience of local decision makers, with potential to enlist partners in taking ideas forward.

 Virtual Work Experience